Just because a family has a low income does not mean that it cannot have a pet to love. Everyone needs the hug of a fussy feline or a loyal canine.

 10. Hope Mending Hearts

-Unlike the previous suggestions, Hope Mending Hearts only helps those who only need a little bit of assistance.
-The typical pet grant is between $100-$200 to help animals who need emergency vet services to survive.
+Unlike the previous suggestions, Hope Mending Hearts only helps those who need a little bit of assistance.
+The typical pet grant is between $100-$200 to help animals who need emergency vet care to survive.

 The grants are decided based on financial need, medical urgency, pet eligibility, treatment plan, owner’s financial need, and available funding.
 Once the online application is completed, you can expect a response within one to two business days.